 Conditional Letter of Employment in Criminal Justice Hiring

-Often, jobs in criminal justice and criminology require lengthy and in-depth hiring processes and the release of private, confidential and sensitive personal information.
-In order to comply with employment laws and to encourage applicants to stick it out through the criminal justice hiring process, employers often issue job offers that are based on certain conditions.
+Often, jobs in criminal justice and criminology require lengthy, in-depth hiring processes and the release of private, confidential, and sensitive personal information.
+To comply with employment laws and to encourage applicants to stick it out through the criminal justice hiring process, employers often issue job offers that are based on certain conditions.

 These conditional letters of employment let job candidates know they've got a good shot at landing the job they're applying for.